Cancun Is a Perfect Recipe for Distinctive Dining

 The restaurant offers pages of menu selections and varied dining environments.
 Diners may sup in Cocina de Autor's chandelier-lit salon; in the Veuve Cliquot private dining room; or amidst flowering vines on the patio.

 Expect modern fusion food, artfully cooked and gorgeously presented, progressive in approach yet full-flavored and hearty.
-Chef Morales calls upon a world of ingredients including fresh-caught Caribbean... lobster; Argentinean-Italian parmesan cheese; crunchy Mexican chapulines, and huitlacoche, often called "Mexican truffles."
+The chef calls upon a world of ingredients including fresh-caught Caribbean lobster; Argentinean-Italian parmesan cheese; crunchy Mexican chapulines, and huitlacoche, often called "Mexican truffles."
 The house bubbly is Champagne Veuve Clicquot from France.

 Dishes to Try at Cocina de Autor